-This depends on your needs, preferences, and what you can afford.
+This depends on your needs and what you can afford.

-Besides meeting the state minimum coverage, you’ll want to make sure you get enough coverage to pay for damages in the case of a fender bender.
-You should also have enough coverage to cover all members of your household.
-It should be within your budget.
+Besides meeting the state minimum coverage, you should get enough coverage to pay for damages in case of a fender bender.
+You should also have coverage to cover everyone in your household.

-If you can’t pay out-of-pocket for a serious accident, you might want to consider getting higher coverage amounts for property damage liability.
+If you can’t pay out-of-pocket for an accident, you should consider getting higher coverage amounts.

 What does it cost?

-Property damage liability coverage varies, and depends on a handful of factors: the type and extent of coverage, your age and gender, your driving record, location, and how frequently you use your car.
+It depends on: the type and extent of coverage, your age and gender, your driving record, location, and how often you use your car.

-The rates among car insurance companies might vary.
-When shopping around for auto insurance, make sure you get quotes for the same level of coverage.
-Otherwise, it’ll be like comparing apples to oranges.
+The rates among insurers vary.
+When shopping around for car insurance, make sure you get quotes for the same level of coverage.

-If you add several cars to your homeowners policy, have a clean driving record, or are eligible for a discount, your car insurance premium could be lower.
+If you add several cars to your homeowners policy, have a clean driving record, or are eligible for a discount, your premium could be lower.

-In Solve’s case, having higher coverage softened the blow of the multi-car accident.
-And it prevented a potential financial disaster.
+For Solve, having higher coverage helped with the blow of the multi-car accident.

 Solve’s premium for six months was $600 for three cars in his household.

 “Getting involved in an accident is a time-consuming process that should be avoided as much as possible,” says Menard.
-“I’m grateful that nobody really got hurt and that my auto insurance premiums remained the same in spite of the accident.”
+“I’m grateful nobody got hurt and that my premiums remained the same in spite of the accident.”